A Useful Guide To Pula, Sardinia

 There aren’t many proper hotels in Pula town, since the area is filled with beach resorts – the best in Santa Margherita di Pula.
 The most common choice from tourists is apartments or guest houses managed by private hosts, which also tend to be neat and close to the main points of interest.

 Nora Club Hotel – Located inside Pula, this hotel is surrounded by a private garden and each of its rooms has a private patio overlooking it.
 The place also offers two pools and SPA services.
-Breakfast included.
+Breakfast is included.

 Forte Village Resort – if you are looking for a great resort, that’s where you need to go.
 There are various resorts to pick from, based on your budget.
 Inside, you’ll find excellent restaurants – including one run by chef Gordon Ramsay, and plenty of activities.

-Albeit small, there are quite a few excellent restaurants in Pula.
 Here are the places I recommend the most:

-Mema – using local seasonal ingredients, this restaurant focusses on modern cuisine and unique combination to create mouthwatering dishes.
+Mema – Using local seasonal ingredients, this restaurant focusses on modern cuisine and unique combination to create mouthwatering dishes.
 Opt for the tasting menu for a full culinary experience.

 Final Considerations